 For property owners, the decision to become a landlord is a common one.
 It is a practical way to earn income and put your property to good use.

-At Lusk Law, LLC, attorney Rebekah Lusk who leads our Landlord/Tenant practice is also a landlord, so our knowledge comes not just from our legal backgrounds, but also from first-hand experience.
+At Lusk Law, LLC, Maryland Landlord Tenant Law attorney Rebekah Lusk who leads our Landlord/Tenant practice is also a landlord, so our knowledge comes not just from our legal backgrounds, but also from first-hand experience.
 We have helped many landlord and tenant clients in both commercial and residential legal matters.

 If litigation does become an issue for landlords, Lusk Law, LLC can assist you throughout all aspects of a dispute, from contract breaches to collection issues to claims of violation of county or state laws.